Alkyne trimerisation

-In organic chemistry, an alkyne trimerisation is a [2+2+2] cycloaddition reaction in which three alkyne units (C≡C) react to form a benzene ring.
+An alkyne trimerisation is a [2+2+2] cycloaddition reaction in which three alkyne units (C≡C) react to form a benzene ring.
 The reaction requires a metal catalyst.
 The process is of historic interest as well as being applicable to organic synthesis.
 Being a cycloaddition reaction, it has high atom economy.
 Many variations have been developed, including cyclisation of mixtures of alkynes and alkenes as well as alkynes and nitriles.

 Mechanism and stereochemistry

 Trimerisation of acetylene to benzene is highly exergonic, proceeding with a free energy change of 142 kcal/mol at room temperature.
 Kinetic barriers however prevent the reaction from proceeding smoothly.
-The breakthrough came in 1948, when Reppe and Schweckendiek reported their wartime results showing that nickel compounds are effective catalysts:
+The breakthrough came in 1948, when Walter Reppe and W. J. Schweckendiek reported their wartime results showing that nickel compounds are effective catalysts: